Ashi-commits/Data-Analytics---Accounting-Capstone/README.md

 # Data-Analytics---Accounting-Capstone
-A data analytics project where I used CRISP-DM framework on the LendingClub dataset.
+A data analytics project where I used CRISP-DM framework on the LendingClub dataset in Python.

 I applied my data anlytics skills on the provided loans dataset to help investors figure out which loans on the Lending Club™ are most profitable.